 Stick to safe surfaces

-Rubber mats and wood are much better for absorbing impact than concrete or asphalt.
+Rubber mats and wood are much better for absorbing impact when jumping rope than concrete or asphalt.
 The harder the surface the more strain and impact you put on your knees and joints.
 Also, be cautious about skipping rope on carpets because your shoe could stick and cause an ankle injury.

 Important Techniques for Your Jump Rope Workout